Drug & Alcohol Rehab in Southport

 Unfortunately, any detox from a substance can be extremely challenging.

-Your withdrawal will most likely be done in stages, so that it does not send your body into shock and overwhelm your system.
+Your alcohol withdrawal will most likely be done in stages, so that it does not send your body into shock and overwhelm your system.

 Now that your body is no longer craving alcohol, you will then undergo therapy in order to rid your mind of its cravings and psychological need for alcohol.